beehive-lab/tornado-insight/README.md

 - Navigate to "Preferences" or "Settings" depending on your operating system.
 - Select "TornadoInsight" from the menu.

-Requires TornadoVM installation root directory and path to Java 21 and above.
-The “parameter size” represents the length of the assignment that TornadoInsight creates for the collection type when performing the dynamic test.
+Developers should configure the TornadoVM root directory (i.e. the path to the TornadoVM cloned repository) and the path to `JAVA_HOME` which should be >= JDK 21.
+Additionally, developers should indicate a tentative "array size" that can be used by TornadoInsight to  set the size of the input and output arrays of a TornadoVM task.